Investment in emerging markets hits post crisis low”

 AGC benefits from a strong origination and risk management team with extensive on-the-ground experience.
 They have valuable insight into local economies as well as exposure to local languages and customs.
 Understanding the culture of a country goes a long way in explaining attitudes towards money, commerce and the acceptance of business agreements.

 Collectively, AGC’s staff and board of directors speak 12 different languages and have lived, worked and transacted in 95 countries across Europe, the Americas, the Middle East, Africa, and Asia.
-Prior to joining AGC, CEO Nate Hartley set up collateralized asset-backed lending in Africa, the Middle East and Europe working for Barclays.
+Prior to joining AGC, the CEO set up collateralized asset-backed lending in Africa, the Middle East and Europe working for Barclays.
 Hendrik van Deventer, Chief Financial Officer, is originally from South Africa and has deep experience throughout the continent as well as South America.
 Gilles Sablin, Head of Origination in Africa, is a native French speaker with extensive banking experience throughout Francophone countries in Africa.

 Steady Course Ahead